dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 In the object passed to `extendTailwindMerge` it is now possible to not just extend groups, but also to override them.
 To distinguish between extending and overriding, there are two new top level keys in the object: `extend` and `override`.
 Both of these objects can define a `theme`, `classGroups`, `conflictingClassGroups` and `conflictingClassGroupModifiers` object whose groups will either override or extend the corresponding groups in the default config.

 You might remember the `extend` key in your `tailwind.config.js`, now it works similarly in tailwind-merge as well.
-However, you need to use the `override` object instead of defining groups on the top level to override.
+However, you need to use the `override` object instead of defining groups at the top level to override.
 This was done to make overriding more explicit and to prevent accidentally overriding groups when migrating to tailwind-merge v2.

 #### Minimal upgrade